Form Data and Multipart

 Things to keep in mind:

 - Encoding is fixed.
 Always UTF-8 percent-encoded.
-Don't try Latin-1 in form bodies even if a server "would accept it."
+Don't try Latin-1 in form bodies even if a server claims it would accept it.

 - Repeated keys. url-encoded supports the same key twice (

 a=1&a=2).
 Most builders give you a list-valued helper.
 In Go:form.Add("a", "1"); form.Add("a", "2"). - Length limits.
 Some servers cap form bodies around 1MB.
-If you're shipping more than a kilobyte of text, multipart is usually the better fit.
-Megabytes?
-You almost certainly want multipart for file fields, or just JSON.
+For more than a kilobyte of text, multipart is usually the better fit.
+For megabytes, multipart with file fields is the right pick, or just JSON.

 Multipart

 Multipart wraps each field in its own MIME part with a boundary string.
-You get a Content-Type like multipart/form-data; boundary=----WebKitFormBoundaryAbCdEf123.
-The body looks roughly like:
+The Content-Type looks like multipart/form-data; boundary=----WebKitFormBoundaryAbCdEf123, and the body looks roughly like:

 ------WebKitFormBoundaryAbCdEf123